 For example, a person needs to visit the company’s website several times to decide on a purchase.
 And every such interaction should reflect the brand’s character and lead to customer satisfaction.

 Let’s assume a customer adds an item to the shopping cart while browsing the website via a desktop computer and abandons it.
 You can send a push notification that they’ll see on their mobile device.
 Or you may send an email with the cart contents and a promo code as a reminder and motivation to complete the transaction.
 In this case, you utilize different tools, such as the desktop site, its mobile version or mobile app, and email marketing.
+Here you can find a list of some useful tools for your cross-channel marketing campaigns.

 What kind of attitude do your buyers expect?
 They hope you’ll recognize them according to their communication history.
 So, you need to know what they want.